Anatoli Boukreev: Controversy

-Boukreev's supporters point to the fact that his return to camp allowed him enough rest that, when the blizzard had subsided around midnight, he was able to mount a rescue attempt and to lead several climbers still stranded on the mountain back to the safety of the camp.
-Boukreev's detractors say that had he simply stayed with the clients, he would have been in better position to assist them down the mountain, though every one of Boukreev's clients survived, including the three (Pittman, Fox, Madsen) that he rescued on May 11 after he had rested and overcome hypoxia.
+Boukreev's detractors say that had he stayed with the clients, he would have been in better position to assist them down the mountain, although every one of Boukreev's clients survived, including three (Pittman, Fox, Madsen) he rescued on May 11.
 The only client deaths that day were suffered by the Adventure Consultants expedition, led by guide Rob Hall, who lost his own life when he chose to stay and help a client summit the mountain past the safe turnaround time of 14:00.
-Reinhold Messner criticized Boukreev, saying "no one should guide Everest without using bottled oxygen" while David Breashears pointed out that Boukreev, despite climbing down first, was "sitting in his tent unable to assist anyone" until the clients themselves staggered into the camp with the information vital to their rescue.
-On the other hand, Messner has previously stated that "I don’t think there’s a big difference between danger and not danger, using or not using oxygen" while working as a guide.
-Furthermore, it was less than an hour from Boukreev arrived at Camp IV before he set out to search for stranded climbers, having gathered supplies and oxygen in the meantime.
+Reinhold Messner, who was the first to solo Everest, and with a partner the first to summit it without oxygen, criticized Boukreev, saying "no one should guide Everest without using bottled oxygen" while David Breashears pointed out that Boukreev, despite coming down first, was "sitting in his tent unable to assist anyone" until clients staggered into the camp with the information vital to the rescue of others still on the mountain.
+On the other hand, Messner had previously stated that "I don’t think there’s a big difference between danger and not danger, using or not using oxygen" while working as a guide.
+Furthermore, it was less than an hour from when Boukreev arrived at Camp IV to when he set out to search for stranded climbers, having gathered supplies and oxygen in the meantime.

-According to Krakauer, Boukreev's "refusal or inability to play the role of a conventional guide" caused dissension between him and Scott Fischer (who later died while returning from the summit).
-On the way to the summit, Fischer had directed Boukreev to bring up the rear of the group and keep an eye on everybody, but he instead remained at Base Camp and followed the group some five hours later.
-When a client named Dale Kruse fell ill, Boukreev was nowhere to be found, forcing Fischer to descend from Camp II to Kruse and help him back to Base Camp.
-According to Krakauer, Fischer encountered Boukreev at the Khumbu Icefall and "harshly reprimanded the guide for shirking his responsibilities".
-Back at Base Camp, Fischer called his Seattle business partner Karen Dickinson and publicist Jane Bromet to complain about Boukreev's actions before resuming his ascent.
+According to Krakauer, Boukreev's "refusal or inability to play the role of a conventional guide" caused dissension between him and Scott Fischer (who died while returning from the summit).
+Several days before the summit attempt, while on the way up the mountain, Fischer had directed Boukreev to bring up the rear of the group and keep an eye on everybody, but he instead remained at Base Camp and followed the group some five hours later.
+When a client named Dale Kruse fell ill, Fisher personally escorted him downward to base camp.
+Enroute he met Boukreev climbing upward alone at the Khumbu Icefall and "harshly reprimanded the guide for shirking his responsibilities".
+Back at Base Camp, Fischer telephoned his Seattle business partner Karen Dickinson and publicist Jane Bromet to complain about Boukreev's actions before resuming his ascent.
 This, however, is disputed in The Climb, which points out that Fischer's dissatisfaction with Boukreev was about Boukreev's inability to keep rich clients pleased, and not about Boukreev's climbing performance.